 When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers may bill you is your plan’s in-network cost-sharing amount.
-This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, surgeons and assistant surgeons, hospitalists, or intensivist services.
+In these cases, the most those providers can bill you is your plan’s in-network cost-sharing amount.
+This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeons, hospitalists, or intensivist services.
 These providers cannot balance bill you and cannot ask you to give up your protections not to be balance billed.

 If you get other services at these in-network facilities, out-of-network providers can’t balance bill you, unless you give written consent and give up your protections.

 You’re never required to give up your protections from balance billing.
 You also aren’t required to get care out-of-network.
 You can choose a provider or facility in your plan’s network.

 When balance billing is allowed

 - Balance billing is allowed when seeking non-emergent care at a healthcare facility that is not in your insurance network.

 When balance billing isn’t allowed, you also have the following protections:

 - You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles) that

 you would pay if the provider or facility was in-network.
 Your health plan will pay out-of-network providers and